lucafrance/lucafrance.github.io/index.md

 ## How I work 🖊️

 My approach is centred around people, the most complex part of IT.
-I focus on understanding the motivations of each individual and hot the create value.
+I focus on understanding the motivations of each individual and how the create value.
 I aim to be honest, direct, and respectful with everyone.
 Establishing processes that align with the company culture is crucial, as technology choices become secondary once these processes are in place.